Mark Duckens

-Mark Anthony Duckens (born March 4, 1965) is a former American football defensive lineman in the National Football League.
-He played for the New York Giants (1989), the Detroit Lions (1990), and the Tampa Bay Buccaneers (1992).
-He played at Municipal University of Wichita, now known as Wichita State University and Arizona State University.
+Mark Anthony Duckens (born March 4, 1965) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football for the Wichita State Shockers and Arizona State Sun Devils.
 He was a defensive tackle and a defensive end.
-Mark also briefly played for the Indianapolis Colts as well.
+Duckens played in the NFL for the New York Giants (1989), Detroit Lions (1990), and Tampa Bay Buccaneers (1992).
+He also briefly played for the Indianapolis Colts as well.